-NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of ProPhase Labs, Inc. (the "Company"), a Nevada corporation, will be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on Monday, May 6, 2013, at 4:30 p.m., Eastern Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of ProPhase Labs, Inc. (the "Company"), a Delaware corporation, will be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on May 24, 2016, at 4:00 p.m., Eastern Time, for the following purposes:

-- (1) To elect as directors the nominees named in the proxy statement to serve as our board of directors for the ensuing year until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - (2) To ratify the appointment of EisnerAmper LLP as independent auditors for the year ending December 31, 2013; - (3) To consider and act upon a proposal to ratify and approve an amendment to our Amended and Restated 2010 Equity Compensation Plan to increase the number of shares issuable thereunder by seven hundred thousand (700,000) shares; - (4) To consider and act upon a proposal to ratify and approve an amendment to our 2010 Directors' Compensation Plan to increase the number of shares issuable thereunder by one hundred seventy five thousand (175,000) shares; - (5) To consider and approve an advisory (non-binding) resolution regarding the compensation of our named executive officers; - (6) To consider and act upon an advisory (non-binding) vote on the frequency at which the Company should include an advisory vote regarding the compensation of our named executive officers in its future proxy statements for stockholder consideration; and - (7) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof
+- (1) To elect as directors the nominees named in the proxy statement to serve as our board of directors for the ensuing year until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - (2) To consider and act upon a proposal to approve an amendment and restatement of our Amended and Restated 2010 Equity Compensation Plan to increase the number of shares issuable thereunder by seven hundred thousand (700,000) shares; - (3) To ratify the appointment of EisnerAmper LLP as independent auditors for the year ending December 31, 2016; - (4) To approve the advisory (non-binding) resolution regarding the compensation of our named executive officers; and - (5) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Only stockholders of record at the close of business on March 18, 2013, will be entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
-Any stockholder may revoke a proxy at any time prior to its exercise by filing a later-dated proxy or a written notice of revocation with the Secretary of the Company, or by voting in person at the Annual Meeting.
+Only stockholders of record at the close of business on April 14, 2016, will be entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
+Any stockholder may revoke a Proxy at any time prior to its exercise by filing a later-dated Proxy or a written notice of revocation with the Secretary of the Company, or by voting in person at the Annual Meeting.

-IF YOUR SHARES ARE HELD BY A BANK OR BROKER, YOU MUST BRING YOUR BANK OR BROKER'S STATEMENT EVIDENCING YOUR BENEFICIAL OWNERSHIP OF THE SHARES TO THE ANNUAL MEETING.
+F YOUR SHARES ARE HELD BY A BANK OR BROKEF R, YOU MUST BRING YOUR R BANK OR BROKER'S STATEME NT EVIDENCING YOUR RENEFI CIAL OWNERSHIP OF THE SHARES TO THE ANNUAL MEETING